sibvic/mq5-templates/snippets/Streams/Interfaces/readme.md

 Interface for integer stream.
 Similar to IStream located in the directory above, but returns int

-## IBoolStream

-Interface for boolean stream.
-Similar to IStream located in the directory above, but returns bool

 ## IDateTimeStream

 Interface for datetime stream.
 Similar to IStream located in the directory above, but returns datetime